Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 Be sure to add internship experience to your resume if you have it.
 Treat every internship, even brief ones that lasted just one month or one summer, like a paid job.

-Discuss what you did in your internship, what technical skills or soft skills you learned, and your responsibilities.
-On a resume without paid work experience, every little bit of experience you do have can help.
+Discuss what you did in your internship, the technical or soft skills you learned, and your responsibilities.
+On a resume without paid work experience, every little bit of knowledge you do have can help.

 Include Volunteer Experience

-Beef up your resume by including volunteer experience you have through your school or your community.
+Build up your resume by including volunteer experience from your school or community.
 Volunteer positions help you build valuable soft skills, and employers love to see candidates dedicated to a cause.

 If you give back to your community, raise money for charity, or help underserved populations in need, be proud of that experience.
 Put it on your resume!